Looking to identify your skin type but don't know where to start? Here are 2 easy methods to identify your skin type.

 Identify Your Skin Type

-How to Identify: if your skin is not to dry nor to oily, well-balanced t-zone, slight oily shine and rare breakouts or flakiness, you have normal skin.
+How to Identify: if your skin is not too dry nor too oily, well-balanced t-zone, slight oily shine and rare breakouts or flakiness, you have normal skin.

 What to Avoid: alcohol and harsh chemical based products, as well as, over-hydrating the skin since it can clog the pores ultimately causing breakouts.

-Causes: the sebaceous glands are genetically predisposed to overproduce oil (or sebum), hormones and humid climate.
+Causes: the sebaceous glands are genetically predisposed to overproduce sebum, hormones and humid climate.